dylanwijman/logshark/README.md

 ```
 git clone https://github.com/dylanwijman/logshark.git
 ```
-Run "setup.command" from finder by double clicking.

-This file can be found in the newly created logshark directory. (/home/<youruser>/logshark)
+Open Finder and go to you install location (/home/yourusername/logshark) and run <b>setup.command</b> by double clicking.

 A terminal window will pop up to set up logshark and create the directories.